upeee/GOO-GAZE2021/gazefollowing/README.md

 * cudatoolkit >= 9.0
 * opencv, scipy, scikit-image, scikit-learn, tqdm

+Exact versions of these packages used to run the evaluation is provided in [requirements.txt](./requirements.txt).

 ## Baselines

 1. A. Recasens, A. Khosla, C. Vondrick and A. Torralba. **"Where are they looking?"**